What is swimmer's ear?

-Swimmer’s ear, or otitis externa, is a common yet painful affliction affecting millions of people every year.
+Swimmer’s ear, or otitis externa, affects millions of people every year.
 The numbers rise in the summer, with 44 percent of cases occurring between June and August.
-Though mostly associated with children, as they are more susceptible due to narrower ear canals, swimmer’s ear can actually affect people of any age.
+Though mostly associated with children, as they are more susceptible due to narrower ear canals, swimmer’s ear can affect people of any age.
 According to a study conducted from 2007 to 2011 at Wellington Hospital in New Zealand, the results of which were released in October 2014, swimmer’s ear occurs at a rate of four per 1000 people yearly in the U.S. Although it is not age specific, it occurs five times more often in swimmers than in the general population.

 Even the nickname “swimmer’s ear” is somewhat of a misnomer; although common to swimmers, you don’t have to be a swimmer to get it.
 Sometimes just living in a hot and humid climate is enough for moisture to build up and become trapped.